tabuna/widget/readme.md

 # Orchid Widget

-Widget (widget) - an instance of Widget, or inherited from him.
-This component is used mainly for the purpose of registration.
  Widgets are usually embedded in the representation to form a complex, but at the same time independent of the user interface.

 For example, a calendar widget can be used to render complex calendar interface.
 Widgets allow you to reuse the user interface code.